justjulieta/horiseon-social-solution-services/README.md

 ## User Story
 In this module one mini project, we had to refactor and improve the function of the Heriseon homepage.

+The webpage contains links to services provided by this company with short decriptions of each one.
+As well as the possible outcomes of working with Horiseon.
+There are also images its employees working and other related content

 As a student, I used HTML code to be able to make all links work.
 Some consolidations of elements were made on the CSS style sheet were also made.

 ## Acceptance Criteria